 - The certificate is ready now, click Download to download it:

 - Run Keychain Access on your Mac computer.
-Add the certificate file to Keychain Access by double-clicking the downloaded certificate file into the Keychain Access window.
+Add the certificate file to Keychain Access by dragging and dropping the downloaded certificate file into the Keychain Access window.

-- Locate the certificate in the My Certificates section.
+- Locate the certificate in the My Certificates section in Keychain Access.
 Right click on the certificate and select the Export option:

 - Save the certificate in the .p12 format.
 Enter a password for the certificate.
 Make sure to memorize the password - you will need to use it later in the instructions when you submit the certificate to Backendless.Enter your macOS account password to confirm the action.
 At this point you have a certificate for Push Notifications.

 Since Backendless provides the actual server-side integration for delivering Push Notifications for your application, it needs to have access to the certificate you created above.
 The steps below provide the instructions for uploading the certificate into Backendless: